Online Boat Application

 This number should contain 12-digits if the boat was manufactured after November, 1972.
 Boat manufactured prior to 1972 will have a serial number.
 If your boat does not have a 12 digit Hull Identification Number or an incorrect Hull Identification Number, your boat must be inspected by an MDWFP officer.
 You must complete a MDWFP Boat Inspection Form (Click Here) and reach out to a Regional Office nearest you or the Jackson Office.

-Once we receive and process your boat registration application, required documents, and payment, we will issue you a boat registration card, which states the registration number assigned to your boat, and two decals.
-The emblem should be displayed within six (6) inches of the number.
+Once we receive and process your boat registration application, required documents, and payment, you will be issued a boat registration card, which states the registration number assigned to your boat, and two decals.
+The decals should be displayed within six (6) inches of the registration number.
 Registration numbers issued by MDWFP are the boat’s permanent identification.
 The same registration number will be used as identification if the boat is transferred to a new owner.
 You must keep your boat registration card onboard of the vessel when in operation.

 Once a boat is registered, a notice to renew your boat registration will be mailed to the boat’s owner by MDWFP 60 days before the expiration date.
 For convenience and faster service, you may renew your boat registration: